Robert-Jia00129/Machine-Learning-Intro/Progross Report/README.md

-## August Update:
+## August 18 Update:
 ### Finished Tasks:
-- [x] Arrived in Ningbo, planning on return to China in 2 days
+- [x] Finished resolving all the questions!

 ### Tasks for tomorrow:
-- [ ] Investigate in the marketing department.
+- [ ] Organize all the videoes that I need to watch on the flight.
+- [ ] Plan for my trip.